someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 That was damn accurate, if I do say so myself.

-On the other hand, TekDek's claim:
+On the other hand, TekDek's claims:

 > "he was warned multiple times for the same act he did"; 🤡 "there were multiple warnings not just that day"; 🤡 "at least 5 times from me or more"; 🤡 "oh stop acting like you didn't get those from me"; 🤡 "days prior, daysss, and I am 200% certain about that claim" 🤡